Customers new to barcoding typically ask, "What is a barcode scanner?"

 Barcode scanner types

-Sometimes referred to as [tooltip tip="A form factor is the size, configuration, or physical arrangement of a device."]form factors[/tooltip], barcode scanners are categorized in the following types, which have features unique to specific environments, applications, and industries:
+Sometimes referred to as form factors, barcode scanners are categorized in the following types, which have features unique to specific environments, applications, and industries:

 Learn more about barcode scanner types.